Digital copywriters understand their audience and engage them through persuasive and accurate writing

 You will need to have:

-- strong interpersonal skills as you will be working with a range of clients as well as creative and marketing team members;
+- strong interpersonal skills as you'll be working with a range of clients as well as creative and marketing team members

 - specific IT skills, such as an understanding of HTML or WordPress.

-You could approach employers or agencies for internship, work experience or work shadowing opportunities, or volunteer to create web-copy, or run the blog or social media content for a charity or community project.
-Creating your own blog or website and updating the content regularly is another option.
+You'll need to create an online portfolio of work for employers and clients to see.
+You could approach employers or agencies for internship, work experience or work shadowing opportunities, or volunteer to create web-copy or run the blog or social media content for a charity, community project or small business.

-There are three main types of employer: in-house, agency, and yourself as a freelancer.
+There are three main types of employer - in-house, agency and freelance.
 Many large and medium-sized companies have an in-house marketing and communications department, which will include digital copy and content writers within their team.

 Small and medium-sized enterprises (SMEs) and solopreneurs are more likely to outsource their writing to agencies or freelancers.